catkrahl/marp-template/README.md

 ### Special Slides

-This cate-theme has special cover slide templates for the title and chapter slides that can be selected for the current slide like so:
+This cate-theme has special slide templates for the title and chapter slides that can be selected for the current slide like so:

 ```markdown
 <!-- _class: title-01 -->